 As a rider, you always have to be aware of your surroundings and be aware of when an accident may occur.
 So, here are five of the most common causes of motorcycle accidents and how to prevent them:

-- Left-turn accidents.
 These are the most common type of motorcycle accidents and often car drivers cause these crashes.
 The car driver doesn’t see the motorcycle or doesn’t stop in time when turning left, hitting a motorcycle.
-As a motorcyclist, the best way to prevent a left-turn accident is to be cautious when you see a car about to turn left.
-Don’t speed through intersections and watch for drivers looking both ways before they turn left.
+As a motorcyclist, the best way to prevent a left-turn accident is to be cautious when you see a vehicle about to turn left.
+Do NOT speed through intersections and watch for drivers looking both ways before they turn left.

 - Read the road ahead